jean-zay-users/jean-zay-doc/README.md

 ## Overview

-- create an EDARI account (simple personal details)
+- Create an EDARI account (simple personal details)
-- fill a form about your project ("Déclaration de dossier").
+- Fill a form about your project ("Déclaration de dossier").
 Hardest part is to figure out who your "Directeur de la structure de recherche" is and to have the form signed by him/her.
 You also need to write a few lines about your project.
-- fill a form about to get a computing account ("Déclaration de compte calcul").
+- Fill a form about to get a computing account ("Déclaration de compte calcul").
 Hardest part is to figure out who your "Responsable Sécurité informatique" is and have the form signed by him/her as well as the "Directeur de la structure de recherche".
 You also need to declare one (or